WebOrigami/docs/src/content/pattern/filesGraph.md

 Each of those values are content from a separate file!

-We can verify that this is exact same output as the object implementation:
+<span class="tutorialStep"></span> Verify that this is exact same output as the object implementation:

 ```console
 $ node json object.js